 Typically, Mah Jongg is played with 4 players, but can also be adapted for 3 players per table.
 The tiles are shuffled and each player receives tiles.
 Throughout the game, as players either draw tiles from the "deck" or retrieve discards from other players, every player attempts to be the first player to build a winning hand.
 Some games end without a winner declared.

 Groups meet regularly to play using the National Mah Jongg League, Inc. rules.
 Groups usually start at 10 am and play for several hours, taking a lunch break (BYO sack lunch).
 Play may rotate among player's homes or may be at a fixed location.
 Once you have joined, you will need to purchase your own card from the National Mah Jongg League.

-The North End 3rd Thursday group meets at Third Place Books and is open.
+The North End every Thursday except 1st Thursdays Group meets via Zoom and is open.

 Don't know how to play?
 We have experienced players who are willing to teach you.
 Check the newsletter for the contact information.